 - A family member

-- Property vendors who want a quick sale
+- Property vendors that want a quick sale

-Some concessionary mortgages are easier to obtain than others.
-For instance, mortgages involving family members are a lot easier to get than if an investor was purchasing from a private seller.
+Some situations make it easier to get a mortgage than others.
+For instance, mortgages involving family members are a lot easier to obtain than if an investor was purchasing from a private seller.